 2003-2007 Cadillac CTS

-In brief: This Crutchfield Research Garage article gives you an overview of your Cadillac's stock stereo system and your aftermarket upgrade options.
-Use our vehicle selector to find the gear that will fit your CTS.
+In brief: This Crutchfield Research Garage article gives you an overview of your Caddy's stock stereo system and your aftermarket upgrade options.
+We'll tell you all about:

 Overview of the Cadillac CTS

 The 2003 CTS was a long-awaited sign that the people running Cadillac were finally getting serious about reclaiming the "Standard of the World" title they'd all but abdicated even before the first Cimarron rolled off the assembly line.

 Gone were the vinyl roof treatments, crushed velour interiors, and mushy road manners that had defined Cadillacs for a generation or more, replaced by sharp-looking "Art and Science" styling and taut, responsive handling.
 This wasn't just a re-imagining of Cadillac, it was in some ways a re-imagining of the American luxury car.
 It was also a massive, '59-Eldorado-tailfin-sized risk.
 Thankfully, the CTS was a hit with the press and public.
 More importantly, it proved to be the beginning of Cadillac's return to relevance.